 Such moves are not confined to the western hemisphere.
-China, the world’s largest CO2 emitter, is set to move forward with a carbon trading plan in 2017, beginning the hard process of regulating the emissions of carbon by a massive economy in a way that means real dollars and cents.
+China is set to move forward with a carbon trading plan in 2017, beginning the hard process of regulating the emissions of carbon by a massive economy in a way that means real dollars and cents.

 India has also officially ratified the Paris deal in the past week, as has the EU’s bloc of highly industrialized member states.